 Shitta Mosque along Martins Street in Lagos was named after Mohammed Shitta Bey who was one of the chief Muslim notables at the turn of the century.
 Senhor Joas Baptista Da Costa built Shitta Mosque.
-Mohammed Shitta Bay as a wealthy Sierra Leone born merchant contributed the entire £3,000 for the construction of the Mosque.
+Shitta Bey as a wealthy Sierra Leone born merchant contributed the entire £3,000 for the construction of the Mosque.

 The Shitta Mosque is built in Brazilian style and has a tracereid canopy and also pinnacles with floral motifs similar to Taiwo Olowo’s monument.
 The motif lingers on at least in a debased form as in the former Ahmadiyya Central Mosque.
 The Shitta Mosque was built in 1892 and officially opened in 1894 by Governor Carter of Lagos.
 It was renovated by the ASCON (Nig.)
 Limited.
-The mosque is being well kept and the front elevation is painted in bright colors.
+The mosque is well kept and the front elevation is painted in bright colors.